BIOP/qupath-extension-cellpose/README.md

 You might then need to restart QuPath (but not your computer).

-> **Note**
+> [!NOTE]
 > In case you do not do this step, Cellpose training will still work, but the QC step will be skipped, and you will be notified that `run-cellpose-qc.py` cannot be found.
+> Additionally, this is the step that requires `scikit-image` as noted above.

 ## QuPath Extension Cellpose/Omnipose: First time setup

 Go to `Edit > Preferences > Cellpose/Omnipose`
-Complete the fields with the requested information. based on the `mamba` installation above, this is what it should look like:
+Complete the fields with the requested information by pasting the path(s) you obtained above.
+Based on the `mamba` installation above, this is what it should look like on Windows:
 ![Cellpose setup example](files/cellpose-qupath-setup-example.png)

-> **Note**
+> [!NOTE]
-You have the possibility to provide **two** different environments.
+> You have the possibility to provide **two** different environments.
 One for Cellpose and one for Omnipose.
 > If you do not plan on using Omnipose or have installed both cellpose and Omnipose in the same environment, you can leave it blank.

-The reason for this is that there may be versions of cellpose and its dependencies that might not match with Omnipose.
-Adding to that, some parameters in cellpose and omnipose are currently out of sync, so it could be wiser to keep them separate.
+> The reason for this is that there may be versions of cellpose and its dependencies that might not match with Omnipose.
+Adding to that, some parameters
+> in cellpose and omnipose are currently out of sync, so it could be wiser to keep them separate.

+> [!IMPORTANT]
-> **Warning** as of this writing, the versions used are `cellpose==2.2.1` and `omnipose==0.4.4`
+> As of this writing, the versions used are `cellpose==2.2.1` and `omnipose==0.4.4`

 **The extension handles switching between the two based on the `useOmnipose()` flag in the builder.**